The new Elizabeth line station at Custom House will reduce journey times, increase choice and create new transport links.

 ELIZABETH LINE SERVICES FROM CUSTOM HOUSE

-When the route fully opens in December 2019, a train every five minutes at peak time will allow passengers to travel all the way through to Paddington, Heathrow or Reading in the west and Abbey Wood in the east.
+When the full route opens, an Elizabeth line service every five minutes at peak time will allow passengers to travel all the way through to Paddington, Heathrow or Reading in the west and Abbey Wood in the east.